scalatra/scalatra-book/src/_06_helpers.md

 }
 {pygmentize}

-Extending your ScalatraServlet with FlashMapSupport triggers a session, which is why it's an optional mixin.
+Extending your ScalatraServlet with `FlashMapSupport` triggers a session, which is why it's an optional mixin.

-You can also add more than one entry to the FlashMap, using `+=`:
+You can also add more than one entry to the `FlashMap`, using `+=`:

 {pygmentize:: scala}
 flash += ("error" -> "An error occurred")